vielmetti/commonplace/content/radio/am-broadcast/kiro.md

 weight: 710
 ---
 KIRO-AM is 710 ESPN Seattle with sports programming.
-KIRO is the flagship station for the Seattle Mariners.
+It is the flagship station for the Seattle Mariners.

 <!--more-->